fbpx

 Local Cuisine

-Leavenworth is home to a variety of local restaurants, offering visitors a chance to sample delicious local cuisine, including authentic Bavarian dishes.
+Leavenworth is home to various local restaurants, offering visitors a chance to sample delicious local cuisine, including authentic Bavarian dishes.

 Andreas Keller serves traditional Bavarian cuisine in a cozy, family-friendly atmosphere.
 Other good options include Munich Haus, Leavenworth Sausage Garten, and Yodelin Broth Company.